IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 #### For iOS:
 UID2Manager.shared.getAdvertisingToken()

-on application startup/resumption, if it returns null, then you should call
+on app startup/resumption, if it returns null, then you should call

 #### For Android:
 UID2Manager.getInstance().generateIdentity()